jaiparker79/Talis-Aspire-link-checker/README.md

 * the hostname in the URL cannot be resolved (i.e. DNS error)
 * a connection timeout occurs (by default this is 30 seconds)
-* the connection terminates incorrectly, or
+* the connection terminates incorrectly
+* the webserver returns a "400 Bad Request" response
 * the webserver returns a "404 Not Found" response
+* the webserver returns a 500 - 599 range server error response
+* the webserver returns a 301 OR 308 redirect response AND the URL redirected to is a domain.
+This test picks up where a deep link to a page or file redirects to the homepage of an organisation.

-Other error values (e.g. "400 Bad Request", "403 Forbidden", "500 Internal
-Service Error", etc.) are _not_ flagged by this script.
+Other error values (e.g. "401 Not authorised", "403 Forbidden") are _not_ flagged by this script.

 ### Output